Withstanding change

 In January 2024, the INTO project team met the project partners in Cairo.
 Hosted by the Egyptian Heritage Rescue Foundation (EHRF), this was an opportunity to review and evaluate our progress to date, share best practice, and exchange knowledge.
 Since then, our partners have continued their amazing work, invigorated and energised by their shared successes and from the key learnings that they all took away.

-In the autumn, the INTO project team will be meeting the partners again at the project’s closing meeting, which will be hosted by the Zanzibar Stone Town Heritage Society.
-This will be an opportunity to reflect on all the achievements that the project will have delivered to that point.
+In October 2024, the INTO project team met the partners again at the project’s closing meeting, which was hosted by the Zanzibar Stone Town Heritage Society.
+This was an opportunity to reflect on all the achievements that the project has delivered to that point.

 Update on sites